 You can better advise managers preparing business cases with the information you glean from what ROI is really like on your company’s projects.
 For example, there might be a certain category of project that delivers a higher ROI for you.
 The simple strategic decision would be to do more of those, but without the data that supports that conclusion you won’t be able to advise decision makers, so start collecting it as soon as you can!

 In summary, having data is useless unless you do something with it.
 These insights should help you see where the business as a whole needs support.
 Target the projects with the sponsor who always struggles to deliver any benefit.
 Work with the areas who take forever to get their projects set up.
-By digging into the details, you can use this to improve performance overall, and specify where your PMO has delivered real value in helping move the organization on.
+By digging into the details, you can use this to improve performance overall.
+And you can track PMO success specifying where your PMO has delivered real value in helping move the organization forward.
+Track PMO success!